 Before you even start writing your first line, consider who is your target audience.
 Your first and most crucial reader is your professor, who will evaluate your work.

 But you should also consider that your reader is not an expert in your topic.
 So, keep in mind while writing and make sure to be clear as much as possible.
 It will help to make your overall thesis more understandable and entertaining to read.

 The introductory sentence of the paper is very important.
 Looking back on your own study, how many papers have you ignored because the opening few words failed to capture your interest?

-Starting with a question or a quotation is popular, however, these sorts of hooks have been used a lot.
+Starting with a question or a quotation is popular; however, these hooks have been used a lot.

 The ideal method to begin your introduction is with a wide and engaging general statement that leads smoothly into your argument.
 Start with a broad topic and then focus it down to precise points and a clear thesis statement.
-Also, opening with a broad general statement will appeal to a broader audience which would make a thesis more effective.
+Also, opening with a broad general statement will appeal to a broader audience, making a thesis more effective.